 Now that you know that much you have a simple choice to make, you can read all about the chemistry and other bits and bobs that explain why we think all this is important, which to many people will most likely be really boring unless you happen to be interested.
 Or, you can just read the quick tips here to get decent results, it's your call.

 Top tips for results are as follows:

 Make sure you separate whites from colours.
-Seriously, you,d be amazed at the number of people that don,t bother doing this and it really is crucial.
-I mean, think about it, if you wash a white Calvin Klein shirt with pink socks things really isn't going to go well for the shirt.
+Seriously, you'd be amazed at the number of people that don't bother doing this and it really is crucial.
+Think about it, if you wash a white Calvin Klein shirt with pink socks things really isn't going to go well for the shirt.

-Thankfully after receiving this little nugget of information my dark shirts, including a nice Timberland one I love, are safe from becoming bleached out.
+Thankfully after receiving this little nugget of information dark shirts are safe from becoming bleached out.

 Hot topic this one.
 But basically most people, for most everyday clothing will need to wash them as being "medium soiled".